AndreasMadsen/summary/README.md

 // Data is sorted from small to big var data = summary([-1, 0, 1], true);

-// Data is sorted, but summary dosn't know.
+// Data is sorted, but summary doesn't know.
 Works fine just a bit slower. var data = summary([-1, 0, 1] /*, default false */);

 // Data is sorted in reverse order